 The petitioner spouse has to complete the following documents in order to begin the divorce process:

 Don't sign any affidavits, oaths, or sworn statements unless and until you're in the presence of a notary.
 When you work on the forms, be thorough and complete in responding to the questions.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.

-When you’re ready, make two copies of all documents.
-Eventually you will give one to the other spouse and keep the other for yourself.
-The original will be filed with the court.
+When you’re ready, make two copies of all documents—you will give one set to your spouse and keep the other for yourself.
+You will file the originals with the court.

 You’ll need to pay a fee to file your documents unless you complete an Affidavit to Proceed In Forma Pauperis, which can be obtained from the clerk of court and will be reviewed by the court.
 If the court agrees that the fee should be waived because you can’t afford it, you won't have to pay to file documents in your case.